vzsoares/in8-web-app/README.md

 ## run as follows

+- instal deps with yarn install
-- first run server.ts
+- run `nodemon server.ts` at /server
-- then run yarn start
+- run `yarn start` at root

 ## used techs